balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 ## Key Distribution by Group Keys

 A Group Key (GK) is signed object containing encrypted symmetric key material with associated metadata.
 A GK exists for the purpose of sharing the contained symmetric key with other members of the group.
 The exclusivity of access to the key material is achieved by encrypting the key material in such a way that it may be decrypted with the private entity key(s) of any one of the other group members.
-The creating entity signs the GK such that the authenticity of the associated metadata may be verified by its recipients.
+The creator signs the GK such that the authenticity of the associated metadata may be verified by its recipients.

-More specifically, the payload of the GK is a JSON object including attributes representing the following:
+The payload of the GK is a JSON object includes attributes representing the following:

   * a URI that uniquely identifies the GK,
   * the acct URI of the creator of the GK,